 Positively encouraged by WELB Chief Executive Barry Mulholland the net for collecting Peace Pledges was spread across Northern Irelands 6 counties and into the 3 border counties.
 By the close of 2018, 427 schools and colleges had wonderfully written a 25-word peace pledge.

-Visitors and locals alike will, as they absorb the messages of the young both at the Peace Garden and in Ebrington Square, be encouraged to “Dream always of a peaceful, warless world” and, “To switch on and keep on the peaceful buttons; those marked love, happiness, friendliness and tolerance.”
-(Robert Muller, former UN Asst Secretary General).
+Visitors and locals alike will, as they absorb the messages of the young both at the Peace Garden and in Ebrington Square, be encouraged to “Dream always of a peaceful, warless world and, “To switch on and keep on the peaceful

 In 2011 the John Hume and Thomas P O’Neill Chair in Peace Studies was established at the Magee (Derry-Londonderry) Campus of the University of Ulster.
 This prestigeous Chair exists to promote the legacy of the Northern Ireland Peace Process.
 It moreover serves to ensure that a story of trans-Atlantic co-operation between two champions of peace remains alive for future generations.

-In December 2022 a special collection of world-renowned peace accolades, awarded to the late John Hume, were gifted for public display in the city’s Guildhall by the Hume family.
+In December 2022 a special collection of world-renowned peace accolades, awarded to the late John Hume, were presented for public display in the city’s Guildhall by the Hume family.
 These distinguished awards include the 1998 Nobel Peace Prize, the Martin Luther King Jnr Non-Violent Prize bestowed in 1999 and the Mahatma Gandhi Peace Prize awarded in 2001.

-- The October Halloween Festival – The largest of its kind in Europe, comprising a colourful Street Carnival & spectacular Firework Display.
+• The October Halloween Festival – The largest of its kind in Europe, comprising a colourful Street Carnival & spectacular Firework Display.

-- The May Jazz & Big Band Festival – Regarded to be the biggest and best in Ireland for bluegrass, swing, rock & jazz.
+• The May Jazz & Big Band Festival – Regarded to be the biggest and best in Ireland for bluegrass, swing, rock & jazz

-- The August Apprentice Boys of Derry Parade.
+• The August Apprentice Boys of Derry Parade.
 One of NI’s largest parades that commemorates the relief of the city in 1689.

 ABOUT THE LIAISON